DeFacto-UW/DeMark/README.md

 lines of code, such as print statements, to understand the program’s state, but it can be a tedious task to manage them manually.

 DeMark is a plugin for the IntelliJ IDEA that is used to keep track of temporary debug code.
+It allows this by letting the user putting a special bookmark on lines of code and highligting them, essentially "marking" them as debug code.

 It aims to increase software developers’ programming productivity by facilitating the management of temporary code.